 - Genuine signature.
 Make sure that the signature is genuine and from the individual who is actually supposed to be signing the note.
 A copy of his identification with his signature, or previous checks issued by him can help examine this.

 - Limitation period.
 When seeking enforcement of a pagaré, make sure that you file suit within three years of the date of maturity.
 The limitation period for the enforcement of pagarés is three years in Mexico, regardless of where the note was signed.

 - Guarantor.
 A guarantor or “aval” is a great way to reinforce your guarantee of payment by the primary debtor.
 This is especially helpful when your debtor is a corporation, and you don’t want to run the risk of encountering an undercapitalized company down the road, upon enforcement.
 The individual signing the note can personally commit towards the company’s debt (jointly and severally) just by including a statement that says “por aval,” and signing below along with his full name printed (excluding the company’s name).

-A final reminder and suggestion is to keep your promissory note short and simple.
-Only essentials should be included for your everyday transaction (not so if you are actually securing an important loan or financial transaction).
-If pagarés are used to secure everyday sales made on open account credit terms, many companies will be reluctant to sign them if they find it difficult and time-consuming to read.
+A final suggestion is to keep your pagaré short and simple for everyday credit sales.
+If pagarés are used to secure everyday sales (made on open account credit terms), many companies will be reluctant to sign them if they find it difficult and time-consuming to read and understand.
+Thus, you should only include essential information on your pagaré, as suggested here.
 In this case you want your pagaré to be just that, a “note”, not a sacramental contract.

 For complex or large transactions, you should find and rely on a reputable law firm in Mexico who can prepare an upgraded or enhanced pagaré and oversee proper execution through a Notary Public or explore other ways of securing credit sale or loan in Mexico effectively.